deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

    test-project-type   true
    ```

-1. Create an environment using the [Project](cr.html#project) CR, specifying the name of the environment template you created earlier in the [.spec.projectTypeName](cr.html#project-v1alpha1-spec-projecttypename) field.
+1. Create an project using the [Project](cr.html#project) CR, specifying the name of the project type you created earlier in the [.spec.projectTypeName](cr.html#project-v1alpha1-spec-projecttypename) field.
 Fill in the [.spec.template](cr.html#project-v1alpha1-spec-template) field with values suitable for [.spec.openAPI ProjectType](cr.html#projecttype-v1alpha1-spec-openapi).

    Create a `project.yaml` file with the following contents (CR `Project`):